Adelisef33/CPW219-eCommerce/Markdown/CodingGuidelines.md

 ## Indentation
 - Use Tab to make indentation
-- NEVER use spaces for efficiency
+- Spaces are also okay as VS defaults to spaces

 ## Type
 - Use PascalCase for type names
-- Use camelCase for function and method names
+- Use PascalCase for function and method names
 - Use camelCase for property names and local variables
 - Use whole words in names when possible (or simplified words if its easier to read)